-Throughout high school, I've taught myself many disciplines, from FTC programming in Java to designing circuits.
-The Wright Scholar program provides an opportunity to apply my skills to current and critical research.
-I'm intrigued by AFRL's Sensors Directorate, where I hope to deepen my understanding of signal processing while contributing to sensor exploitation technologies.
-I'm equally drawn to Human Performance Wing's work with multimodal sensing to monitor and enhance human performance.
-Moreso, the chance to work alongside domain experts who can accelerate my growth as an engineer and developer is invaluable to me.
+Throughout high school, I've taught myself disciplines, from Java programming to machine learning to circuit design.
+The Wright Scholar program offers an opportunity to apply my knowledge to critical research.
+I'm drawn to AFRL's Sensors Directorate, where I hope to deepen my understanding of signal processing while contributing to sensor exploitation technologies.
+I'm equally fascinated by the Human Performance Wing's work with multimodal sensing to monitor and enhance human performance.
+What excites me most isn't just the cutting-edge technology, but the chance to work alongside domain experts who can accelerate my growth as an engineer and developer.
 Whether working with sensor fusion or biomedical sensing, as a sponge eager to learn, AFRL is exactly where I need to be.